kensanata/mastodon-archive/contrib/README.md

 If you've initialized a git repo with your archive, you could include `-g 1` with the call to have changes committed automatically.

+## `mastosearch` (by Izzy)
+For your impromptu searches.
+Again a wrapper around the main script intended to be easy to use.
+With your defaults set up in the configuration, a search is as easy as `mastosearch <searchterm>`.
+Again, the full syntax is shown when called without parameters.

+## `config.sample` (by Izzy)
+Lets you define defaults to use with `mastoarch` and `mastosearch` to make calls to them as simple as possible.
+On your Linux machine, copy it to `${HOME}/.config/mastodon-backup/config` and adjust it to fit your needs.
+Hints inside.

 ## `mastodon-archive` (by Izzy)
 `mastodon-archive` and `mastodon-archive.py` are wrapper scripts.
 The latter is usually created automatically when installing via PyPi, the former is intended